Thursday, July 18, 2024

 Godzilla on Ultra HD 4K Blu-ray Disc

 The Ultra HD 4K Blu-ray format has been around since 2016.
 As the next generation in video disc formats, it has certainly not seen the level of success of DVD or even Blu-ray in terms of adoption or sales.
-Streaming platforms has posed a challenge for physical media's sales, and there may been many hyperbolic statements that "physical media is dead."
-Streaming offers conveniences over disc, instant access to content, no need for another device to connect to your TV and no need to store discs.
-But there are serious drawbacks to relying on streaming services, the need to pay subscription fees every month for continued access, having to subscribe to multiple streaming platforms to watch what you want to watch and the variable quality of the stream depending on the bandwidth available.
+Streaming platforms have posed a challenge for physical media's sales, and there may been many hyperbolic statements that "physical media is dead."
+Streaming offers conveniences over disc, instant access to content, no need for another device to connect to your TV, watch enforced previews and need to store discs.
+But there are serious drawbacks to relying on streaming services, the need to pay subscription fees every month for continued access, having to subscribe to multiple streaming platforms to watch what you want to watch, the variable quality of the stream depending on the bandwidth available and content going away.

 With disc-based media, you own that disc for as long as it lasts.
 Keep the disc free from scratching and fingerprints and it can last a very long time.
 However, disc-based media is read only, it cannot be "upgraded" when a new scan of a film is made, so you will have to buy a new disc in order to enjoy the benefits of the latest and greatest restoration.
 For today's blog article, we are going to examine that question in the context of Godzilla films.
 For the films which have seen Ultra HD 4K Blu-ray releases, I will attempt to tackle the question of whether you should buy or upgrade to Ultra HD 4K for these films.
 I will also give links so you can buy the correct discs if you wish.